thereiswaldo/jeremywalsh.ca/_posts/2022-03-12-pacing-strategy-for-running-around-the-bay.md

 ![](/uploads/elites-pacing-correlation.png)

-This is informative, but hasn't completely answered the question about what pacing strategy is optimal.
+All of this is informative, but hasn't completely answered the question about what pacing strategy is optimal.
 I want to trust the average elite pacing, but it could be that the outliers are racing optimally.
-In attempt to validate their performance we'll include the other pacing models.
+In an attempt to validate their performance we'll include the other pacing models.

+#### Grade Adjusted Pace Model

-To include the Gradient Adjusted Pace models I calculated the gradient throughout the course and applied each model.
+To include the Grade Adjusted Pace models I calculated the gradient throughout the course and applied each model.
 I then averaged the percentage pace over each segment.

-To use the Jack Daniels equation had convert the time change in each segment to a percentage by comparing against my goal pace (3:36min/km).
+To use the Jack Daniels equation I converted the time change in each segment to a percentage by comparing against my goal pace (3:36min/km).
 With slower goal paces the predicted effect by this formula lessens as it suggests adding a constant time to all performances, so seen as a percent it would regress toward even pacing.

 ![](/uploads/around-the-bay-pacing-comparison.png)

 Interestingly, the closest model to the elite performance was actually the Jack Daniels formula.
-It's my assumption that the Jack Daniels study was done on elite athletes, while the Strava and Minetti studies were more for the average runner.
+I think this is because the Jack Daniels study was done on elite athletes, while the Strava and Minetti studies were more for the average runner.
 With this comparison it does validate to me that the elite athletes have followed a good pacing strategy, as they are within 1% of each pacing model.

 ## Prescription

 The simplified takeaway from this is that runners at Around the Bay should average the first half of the race at around 1% faster than their goal pace.
-For me that's about two to three seconds per kilometer faster than my goal pace.
-Speaking from experience (and common sense), the last 10 kilometers is no longer about holding yourself back with proper pacing.
-Instead you are pushing yourself to the finish line as hard as you can.
-Running this section slow is to be expected, and maintaining a pace 2-3% slower than goal pace in this section is something to be extremely happy with.
+This sets them up to run an even effort for the duration of the race, providing some banked time to lose in the hills.
+For me that means starting two to three seconds per kilometer faster than my goal pace.
+Speaking from experience, the last 10 kilometers is no longer about holding yourself back with proper pacing.
+Instead you are pushing yourself to the limit as you fight towards the finish line.
+Slowing down on this section is to be expected, and maintaining a pace 2-3% slower than goal pace in this section is something to be extremely happy with.